hotwired/stimulus/docs/reference/actions.md

 * to read the key code from a keyboard event
 * to read the coordinates of a mouse event
 * to read data from an input event
+* to read params from the action submitter element
 * to prevent the browser's default behavior for an event
 * to find out which element dispatched an event before it bubbled up to this action